AmirhosseinHonardoust/Anomaly-Detection/README.md

 Anomaly detection is often presented as a single model producing a single score.
 In practice, one detector's blind spots are another's strength: distance-based methods struggle with unscaled features, tree-based methods can miss local density anomalies, and a simple statistical baseline can't see multivariate patterns at all.

-This project runs four different detectors over the same transaction data — Isolation Forest, LOF, a per-customer rolling Z-score, and a per-category daily-volume burst detector — and reports a transaction as anomalous when at least two of the four agree.
+This project runs four different detectors over the same transaction data, Isolation Forest, LOF, a per-customer rolling Z-score, and a per-category daily-volume burst detector, and reports a transaction as anomalous when at least two of the four agree.
 It includes a synthetic data generator with known injected anomalies, feature scaling so no single detector is dominated by raw transaction amount, visual reports, and a standalone evaluation script that scores flagged anomalies against ground-truth labels.

 The first three detectors all look at *individual rows* (an amount, a per-transaction Z-score).
-None of them can see a day where one category's transaction *volume* suddenly spikes — e.g. a burst of many small grocery purchases, where no single purchase looks unusual.
+None of them can see a day where one category's transaction *volume* suddenly spikes, e.g. a burst of many small grocery purchases, where no single purchase looks unusual.
 The burst detector closes that gap by comparing each category's daily transaction count to its own recent history.
 Measured on a seeded synthetic run, adding it as a 4th vote roughly doubled recall on ground-truth anomalies (see [Sample Results](#sample-results)).

 The goal is to show a small, honest multi-model detection workflow, including the modeling pitfalls (like a rolling baseline leaking the current row into its own statistics) that are easy to introduce and easy to miss.